Truth (T-Square album)

-Truth is the twelfth studio album by Japanese Jazz fusion band T-Square, known at the time of the album's release as The Square.
+Truth is the twelfth studio album by Japanese jazz fusion band T-Square, known at the time of the album's release as The Square.
 It was released on April 1, 1987.

-Following the success and Japan Gold Disc Award win of their previous album, S.P.O.R.T.S., The Square released this album, which marks the debut of their newest bassist, Mitsuru Sutoh.
-The title track is remembered in Japan as the main theme to Fuji TV's Formula One broadcasts from 1987 to 1998.
+Following the success and Japan Gold Disc Award win of their previous album, S.P.O.R.T.S., Truth marked the debut of their group's new bassist, Mitsuru Sutoh.
+Fuji TV used the title song as the theme for their Formula One broadcasts in Japan from 1987 to 1998.

-This is also the first album of the band to release in the United States and Canada under the Sony sublabel, Portrait Records, and in the United Kingdom under Epic Records.
-As a result of another band in the U.S. naming themselves The Square or The Squares or something similar, this album was released with the group referred to as T-Square-- complete with their now-familiar logo of a red square with a capital T in front of it.
+This was the band's first album to release in the United States and Canada under the Sony sublabel, Portrait Records, and in the United Kingdom under Epic Records.
+Another band in the U.S. had named themselves The Square or The Squares or something similar, leading this album to be released by "T-Square" - complete with their logo of a red square with a capital T.